-The calculation of critical cuts, i.e., the subgradient of $R_m(c_m, D)$ , is by the source of each session.
-It is the key to our implementation of the primal-subgradient-dual algorithm.
+The calculation of critical cuts, i.e., the subgradient of $R_m(c_m, D)$ , is the key to our implementation of the primal subgradient algorithm.
 There can be multiple critical cuts in one session, but it is sufficient to find any one of them.
-After the source collects the allocated session rates from all overlay links, it calculates the min-cut from itself to every receiver, and records the min-cut.
-Then the source compares the capacities of these min-cuts; the cut with the smallest capacity is a critical cut.
+Since the source collects allocated rates of all overlay links in its own session, it can calculate the min-cut from the source to every receiver, and record the cut that achieves the min-cut.
+Then, the source compares the capacities of these min-cuts, and the cut with the smallest capacity is a critical cut.